Charged Hong Kong: Events

-On 14 July 2016, Charged Hong Kong and EV Club Hong Kong co-organised an EV Summer program for Belilios Public School, the first government school for girls in Hong Kong.
+On 14 July 2016, Charged Hong Kong and EV Club Hong Kong co-organized an EV Summer program for Belilios Public School, the first government school for girls in Hong Kong.
 Held at the Kai Tak Cruise Terminal car park, the event showcased a total of 17 Tesla Model S, 1 Wuzhoulong e-shuttle from Hotel Icon, 1 Renault Kangoo Z.E. and 69 students participated.
-Locky Law, Charged Hong Kong Tesla Owners Representative and the leading organiser of the event, claims that "This EV summer program is probably the first and largest educational event for schools in Asia, not just teaching students but also allowing them to experience the benefits of electric vehicles."
+Locky Law, Charged Hong Kong Tesla Owners Representative and the leading organizer of the event, claims that "This EV summer program is probably the first and largest educational event for schools in Asia, not just teaching students but also allowing them to experience the benefits of electric vehicles."
 The event was divided in 5 different stations, including Station 1 – (depending on the weather) EV Acceleration & Torque, Station 2 – Hotel ICON eBuses photo-competition, Station 3 – EV Touch & Feel, Station 4 – EV VS ICE Driving Mechanism & Design and Station 5 – Supercharging & EV Charging Standards.